avanavana/esovdb-api/README.md

 ```
 Processes as many records as you give it in batches of 50, as Airtable requires, using [`bottleneck`](https://github.com/SGrondin/bottleneck) to avoid rate-limiting.

-### `POST` /zotero
+### `POST` /zotero/:kind
-Adds items to a Zotero Library, 50 at a time, at a maximum of 6/min, which is the Zotero API's limit.
+Adds items or collections (e.g. `/zotero/items` or `/zotero/collections`) to a Zotero Library, up to 50 at a time, at a maximum of 6/min, which is the Zotero API's limit.
 I use this endpoint combined with Airtable's automations feature to automatically add items to the public ESOVDB Zotero library every time a new record is created in Airtable.
-Each successffully created record in Airtable is then processed with a message template and posted by webhook/bot on the ESOVDB Discord server. (https://discord.gg/hnyD7PCk) My implementation further back-syncs the newly created item in Zotero with the originating table in Airtable, so that each record in Airtable has a Zotero key and version that I can use to track updates later.
+Each successfully created record in Airtable is then processed with a message template and posted by webhook/bot on the ESOVDB Discord server. (https://discord.gg/hnyD7PCk) My implementation further back-syncs the newly created item in Zotero with the originating table in Airtable, so that each record in Airtable has a Zotero key and version that I can use to track updates later.
 Additionally, the public ESOVDB library on Zotero contains topic and series subcollections, for each topic and series in the ESOVDB–these are automatically created when this endpoint is hit with a new series (the list of ESOVDB topics isn't changing), and videos with existing series get filed into their correct topic and series subcollections.

 **Sample Airtable Script for Automation**